AbhiAva/reinvent2019-aim362-sagemaker-debugger-model-monitor/README.md

 You must comply with the order of modules, since the outputs of a module are inputs of the following one.

+## Survey
+Please help us to provide your feedback [here](https://amazonmr.au1.qualtrics.com/jfe/form/SV_b7mXqfAaiIZUnn8?Session=Lab6).
+Participants who complete the surveys from AWS Innovate Online Conference - AI & Machine Learning Edition will receive a gift code for USD25 in AWS credits.
+AWS credits will be sent via email by 31 March, 2021.

 ## License